ALavallee/cow_ecs/README.md

 ## TODO

-- Command system (0%)
+- Remove all uses of unwrap

 - Parallel Scheduler (20%)

-- Component macro